ClaraMarquardt/ehR/ReadMe.md

 library(ehR)
 ```
 **Documentation**
-- See function_overview.csv for an overview of all the functions (and data sets) included in the package
+- See 'function_overview.csv' for an overview of all the functions (and data sets) included in the package

-**Datasets**
+**Datasets & Crosswalks**
-The package contains the following data sets:
+The package contains the following data sets and crosswalks:
-- 'dia': Simulated EHR diagnosis data for 500 patients
+- _dia_: Simulated EHR diagnosis data for 500 patients
-- 'ed': Simulated EHR ED visit data for 500 patients
+- _ed_: Simulated EHR ED visit data for 500 patients
-- 'dem': Simulated EHR demographics data for 500 patients
+- _dem_: Simulated EHR demographics data for 500 patients
-- 'test_dt': Simulated cohort & feature set
+- _test_dt_: Simulated cohort & feature set
-- 'gagne_code': ICD9 code - gagne co-morbidity category crosswalk (http://scholar.harvard.edu/gagne/software/combined-comorbidity-score) [* note the crosswalk included in the package includes gagne categories that are assigned a 0 weight (these are not included in the here referenced, publicly available version of the crosswalk)]
+- _gagne_code_: ICD9 code - gagne co-morbidity category crosswalk (http://scholar.harvard.edu/gagne/software/combined-comorbidity-score) [* note the crosswalk included in the package includes gagne categories that are assigned a 0 weight (these are not included in the here referenced, publicly available version of the crosswalk)]
-- 'zocat': ICD9 code - zocat crosswalk
+- _zocat_: ICD9 code - zocat crosswalk

 **Notes**
 - [1] Requires the newest version of devtools (https://github.com/hadley/devtools) to be installed